Indigenous Women Keep Going Missing Along This Highway. This Writer Investigated Why.

-Jessica McDiarmid grew up in Northwest Vancouver on the doorstep of what has since been named the Highway of Tears; a corridor of road that has come to symbolize a crisis happening both in Canada and the U.S..
+Jessica McDiarmid grew up in Northwest Vancouver on the doorstep of what has since been named the Highway of Tears; a corridor of road that has come to symbolize a crisis happening in Canada, the U.S., and beyond.
 Throughout her childhood and adolescence, McDiarmid heard the stories of indigenous girls and women going missing, but their cases often received little attention.
 As a journalist, she focused on human rights, becoming even more keenly aware of the racist and unjust reactions to these crimes by the police and the general public.

 In her new book Highway of Tears, McDiarmid sheds light on these issues while placing the Canadian crisis in the context of an international betrayal of indigenous women.
-She draws attention to individual stories of victims in order to personalize these cases against the faceless statistics of missing indigenous women.
+She draws attention to individual stories of victims in order to personalize these cases against faceless statistics.
 While exploring the devastating effect these tragedies have on victims’ families and communities, McDiarmid also highlights the unwavering determination of indigenous communities to fight for justice and the return of their missing girls and women.

 Advertisement